BestTimesToVisit.com Logo

 Mule Rides

-Tip:Book well in advance, as these tours are popular and often sell out months in advance.
-Be aware of your physical fitness level; these rides can be strenuous.
-Follow your guide's instructions carefully for safety.
+Tip:Book well in advance, as mule rides are very popular and often sell out months in advance.
+Be aware of the physical demands of the ride; it's not suitable for everyone.
+Follow your guide's instructions carefully.

 Similar Destinations